Macroeconomic Review

 ""

-After the rapid recovery of the economy from the Covid-19 pandemic crisis in 2021, growth in Latvia slowed down to 3.4% in 2022.
-The economic development in 2022 was significantly affected by the supply chain disruptions caused by the Russian invasion of Ukraine, the rise in inflation caused by energy and food prices, as well as the decrease in global demand.
+After the rapid recovery of the economy from the Covid-19 pandemic crisis in 2021, growth in Latvia slowed down to 3% in 2022.
+The economic development in 2022 was significantly affected by supply chain disruptions caused by Russia's invasion of Ukraine, the rise in inflation caused by the cost of energy resources and food, as well as the decrease in global demand.

 It is anticipated that moderate growth rates will be observed in the second half of 2023.
 However, in 2024, the economy will start to grow slightly faster.
 The Ministry of Economy forecasts in 2023 GDP will remain close to 2022 levels.
 However, in 2024, GDP growth could reach 3%.